The Rise of Language Models in Mining Software Repositories: A Survey: Review Method

 We collected all papers published in the MSR conference proceedings between 2017 and 2025.
 The starting year was chosen to align with the introduction of the Transformer architecture~\cite{Vaswani-NIPS17}.
-Although most Transformer-based approaches began to appear in software engineering research from 2018 onwards, including papers from 2017 ensured that early exploratory and transitional studies were not inadvertently excluded.
+Although most Transformer-based approaches began to appear in software engineering research from 2018 onward, including papers from 2017 ensured that early exploratory and transitional studies were not inadvertently excluded.
 This process resulted in an initial set of 774 papers.
 Next, we identified studies that employ LMs in MSR contexts through two inclusion/exclusion phases carried out independently by two authors.
 In Phase~1, we screened titles and abstracts to identify papers that involve LMs in an MSR context.
-This step excluded 674 papers and retained 100 for further analysis, with almost perfect inter-rater agreement (Cohen's $\kappa$ = 0.965)~\cite{Julius-PT05}.
+This step excluded 674 papers and retained 100 for further analysis, with almost perfect inter-rater agreement\footnote{Inter-rater Agreement: A statistical dimension that measures the degree of consensus, consistency, or concordance among two or more independent evaluators when classifying or scoring the exact same set of qualitative data.} (Cohen's $\kappa$ = 0.965)\footnote{Cohen's Kappa ($\kappa$): A robust statistical metric used to quantify inter-rater agreement for categorical items, accounting for agreement occurring purely by chance.}~\cite{Julius-PT05}.
 We then discussed the Phase~1 outcomes and refined the inclusion criteria to reduce ambiguity.
 In Phase~2, we screened the full text of the 100 papers and excluded a further 53, yielding 47 papers (Cohen's $\kappa$ = 0.94).
+Of these, 38 were papers published in the MSR conference, while the remaining nine were studies identified through the survey by De Martino et al.~\cite{DeMartino-arXiv25} that had been published in other venues.

-To identify additional relevant studies, we performed backward snowballing~\cite{Wohlin-EASE14} by reviewing the reference lists of the selected papers.
+To identify additional relevant studies, we performed backward and forward snowballing~\cite{Wohlin-EASE14} by reviewing the reference lists of the selected papers and the papers that cite them, respectively.
 At this stage, related studies were considered regardless of their venue, extending the search beyond the MSR conference.
-This process yielded 38 additional papers, increasing the total number of publications within the scope of this survey to 85.
+This process yielded 38 additional papers through backward snowballing and 92 through forward snowballing, increasing the total number of publications within the scope of this survey to 177.
 These papers are referred to as \emph{primary studies}~\cite{Kitchenham-TR04}.
 The complete list of primary studies is publicly available on a companion interactive website~\cite{Companion-website}.

-Our search strategy may not have captured all relevant studies due to its focus on the MSR conference proceedings.
-However, given the prominent role of the MSR conference within the field, we are confident that the resulting corpus is sufficiently robust to characterise current trends and to provide a representative overview of how LMs are applied in the MSR domain.